A hidden symmetry of conformally invariant Lagrangians: Introduction

 \section{Introduction}

-An important class of spacetime transformations are the conformal diffeomorphisms.
-Given a general relativistic spacetime model $(M,g)$, $M$ being a four dimensional real smooth manifold and $g$ being a smooth Lorentz signature metric tensor field over it, a conformal transformation is a pair $(\phi,\Omega)$, where $\phi$ is an $M\rightarrow M$ diffeomorphism and $\Omega$ is an $M\rightarrow\R^{+}$ positive valued smooth scalar field, for which $\phi^{*}g = \Omega^{2}g$ holds, $\phi^{*}$ denoting the pullback operation of the diffeomorphism $\phi$.
-An important subgroup of the conformal transformations are the conformal rescalings where $\phi$ is the identity of $M$ and $\Omega$ is kept to be an arbitrary positive valued smooth scalar field.
-In a field theory, a group action of the conformal transformations on the fundamental fields may be specified, and then the conformal group can act on all the fields in the theory simultaneously.
-Whenever the field equations or the action functional of the model is invariant to such an group action on the metric tensor and the fields, the theory is called conformally invariant \cite{wald1984, penrose1984, hawking1973}.
+Conformally invariant field theories form a very important class of models when it comes to general relativistic (GR) model building related to particle physics.
+For instance, the kinetic terms of the general relativistically formulated Standard Model (SM) Lagrangian are all conformally invariant, or can be made conformally invariant with rather plausible generalization.

-Conformally invariant field theories are very important class of models.
-Some of them are rather artificial, and are more interesting from the mathematical point of view.
-However, one may observe that in all physical field theories the kinematic terms in the Lagrangian are always conformally invariant.
-The simplest example is the classical Standard Model Lagrangian, which if considered over a generic curved spacetime, its kinematic term is seen to be indeed conformally invariant: the only term which breaks the conformal symmetry is the Higgs self-interaction term due to the prescribed constant nonzero Higgs vacuum expectation value.
+Given a general relativistic spacetime model $(M,g)$, $M$ being a four dimensional real smooth manifold and $g$ being a smooth Lorentz signature metric tensor field over it, a conformal transformation is a pair $(\phi,\Omega)$, where $\phi$ is an $M\rightarrow M$ diffeomorphism and $\Omega$ is an $M\rightarrow\R^{+}$ positive valued smooth scalar field.
+A conformal transformation $(\phi,\Omega)$ maps a metric tensor field $g$ to an other one by the group action $\Omega^{2}\phi^{*}g$, where $\phi^{*}$ denotes the pullback operation of the diffeomorphism $\phi$.\footnote{The group of conformal transformations is not to be confused with the conformal diffeomorphism group, which is a subgroup of the group of conformal transformations, satisfying the condition $\Omega^{2}\phi^{*}g=g$, also called as conformal isometries.} An important subgroup of these transformations are the conformal rescalings, also called \emph{Weyl rescalings}.
+For Weyl rescalings, the diffeomorphism $\phi$ is the identity of $M$ and $\Omega$ is kept to be an arbitrary positive valued smooth scalar field.
+In a field theory, a group action of the Weyl rescalings on the fundamental fields may be specified, called to be the conformal weights, and then the conformal group can act on all the fields in the theory simultaneously.
+Whenever the field equations or the action functional of the model is invariant to such a group action, the theory is called conformally invariant \cite{wald1984,penrose1984,hawking1973}.